kfachikov/QUIZZZZ/docs/backlog/backlog.md

 # Backlog
+## Functional Requirements
-## Must
+### Must
 - solo gameplay button

-As a user, I shall be presented with a "Solo Game" button when I enter the game, as I would like to play on my own to test my knowledge.
+As a user who wants to play on their own, I must be presented with a "Solo Game" button when I enter the game, as I would like to play on my own to test my knowledge.

 - multiplayer gameplay button

-As a user, I shall be presented a "Multiplayer" when I enter the game, as I would like to be able to compete against other people.
+As a user who wants to play with others, I shall be presented a "Multiplayer" when I enter the game, as I would like to be able to compete against other people.

 - "Choose the right activity"-type question

-As a user, I shall be asked to choose among several (3) activities which is the one with the lowest/highest consumption, as that would make me aware of how energy-inefficient are many of the daily activities.
+As a player, sometimes I must be asked to choose among several (3) activities which is the one with the lowest/highest consumption, as that would make me aware of how energy-inefficient are many of the daily activities.

 - different question each round

-As a user, I shall be asked different questions in each round, as otherwise there would be no point in answering the same ones over and over again.
+As a player, I must be asked different questions in each round, as otherwise there would be no point in answering the same ones over and over again.

 - several options as answers for multiple-choice questions

-As a user, I shall be presented a several (preferably 3) choices for a correct answer, so that I can make a fast guess in this "speed game".
+As a player, I must be presented a several (preferably 3) choices for a correct answer, so that I can make a fast guess in this "speed game".

 - synchronous questions

-As a user, the currently asked question should be presented to me exactly when it becomes visible for the other users, as otherwise the game wouldn't be up-to-date and some players might cheat.
+As a player in a multiplayer game, the currently asked question should be presented to me exactly when it is presented to other players in the current game, as otherwise the game wouldn't be in sync with other players, or some players might cheat.

 - queue

-As a user, I shall be able to enter a queue instead of being directly connected to a game, as thus, I would have the opportunity to wait for my friends (be waited for by them) or wait for more people to join so that the game is more interesting.
+As a user who wants to play with others, I must be able to enter a queue instead of being directly connected to a game, as thus, I must have the opportunity to wait for other players (or, alternatively, be the one who joins while other players are waiting), so that I can play with people competitively with people who I know will join.

 - start button is available while waiting in the queue

-As a user, once already in the queue, I shall be able to begin the game whenever I want, as that would allow my friends and me to play in something like a "private" room.
+As a user who wants to play with others, once already in the queue, I must be able to begin the game whenever I want, as that would allow me to start the game when everyone I was waiting for has joined.

-- client-server communication

-As a user, I shall have my answers checked, as otherwise, I would be able to know whether I'm guessing it right or not.

 - power-ups (Joker cards)

-As a user, I shall be capable of having some joker cards, as that would make the game more interesting.

-- using a joker card on different questions

-As a user, I shall be able to use my remaining jokers to give myself some advantage over the other players.
+As a player in a multiplayer game, I must be able to use once-per-game abilities (jokers) to give myself some advantage over the other players, so that I can give myself a crucial boost over others when I spot the opportunity, and to make the game more varied and interesting.

 - leaderboard for the best-scoring players

-As a user, I shall be able to see the leaderboard for the best-scoring players so that I can see who is performing the best among all the players and possibly if I am among those who are.
+As a player in a multiplayer game, I must be able to see the leaderboard for the best-scoring players so that I can see who is performing the best among all the players and possibly if I am among those who are.

 - infinitely big sessions

-As a user, I shall be able to participate in infinitely big sessions, so that I can play with as many people as I want.
+As a user who wants to play with others, I must be able to able to join a queue, no matter how many users are already in it, so that I can play with as many people as I want.

 - assigning a username to each player in solo mode

-As a user, I shall have a username, so that I can recognize myself among all players in the solo player leaderboard.
+As a user who wants to play on their own, I must have a username, so that I can recognize myself among all players in the solo player leaderboard.

 - assigning a username to each player in multiplayer mode